stefanlesser/nature-of-order/_notes/digital-garden.md

 In contrast to a wiki, the notes are not necessarily organized in an encyclopedic way.
 Instead you discover what you are most interested in by following crosslinks from one note to another choose-your-own-adventure style.

+A digital garden seems especially appropriate for this project, because [[digital gardening is a living process]] itself.

 ### Further reading
 - [Of Digital Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/)
 - [🌱 My blog is a digital garden, not a blog](https://joelhooks.com/digital-garden)